 “Why’s that?”

 “Oh, nothing.
-Seems I just lost a sizable bet with Captain Phetmolgue,” Ssskah sighed.
+It seems I just lost a sizable bet with Captain Phetmolge,” Ssskah sighed.
 “I’ll just say the jury is still out.”

 “Oh, sorry.”